 Knowing in advance what you are able to afford offers a great deal of security.
 That kind of security will go a long way as you search for the best value for your money.
 Having a VA mortgage is an excellent benefit, but finding the right home is just as important.
 With pre-approval, you avoid wasting time with homes out of your price range or sellers who are unsure whether you are a serious buyer.

 Tip #3: Choose Wisely - Fixed or Adjustable Rate Loan?

 The interest on an ARM may be adjusted one percent annually, and up to five percent over the duration of the loan period.
-So should you go with a Fixed rate or adjustable?
-It really depends on the buyer: In a rising rate environment a fixed rate loan can offer some piece of mind but for those who might not be planning in staying in their home more than a few year, and ARM can offer significant savings now.
+So should you go with a fixed rate or adjustable?
+It really depends on the buyer: In a rising rate environment a fixed rate loan can offer some piece of mind but for those who might not be planning in staying in their home more than a few years, an ARM can offer significant savings now.
 The best advice is to do your homework, find the most competitive rate and don't take the first offer you get.
 That is a mistake often made by first time homebuyers who are excited getting into a house.
-The time you spend now will yield results for years to come.
+The time you spend now can save you thousands of dollars in the years to come.

 Next Step: Get pre-approvals and compare rates from up to five VA Loan lenders.